-Mortgage-backed securities constituted 9.3% of total assets at March 31, 2019, compared to 6.2% at March 31, 2018.
-Carver Federal maintains a portfolio of mortgage-backed securities in the form of Government National Mortgage Association ("GNMA") pass-through certificates, FNMA, FHLMC participation certificates and commercial mortgage-backed securities.
-GNMA pass-through certificates are guaranteed as to the payment of principal and interest by the full faith and credit of the United States Government, while FNMA and FHLMC certificates are each guaranteed by their respective agencies as to principal and interest.
+Mortgage-backed securities constituted 7.7% of total assets at March 31, 2020, compared to 9.3% at March 31, 2019.
+Carver Federal maintains a portfolio of mortgage-backed securities in the form of Government National Mortgage Association ("GNMA") pass-through certificates, FNMA mortgage-backed securities, FHLMC participation certificates and commercial mortgage-backed securities.
+GNMA pass-through certificates are guaranteed as to the payment of principal and interest by the full faith and credit of the United States Government, while FNMA and FHLMC securities are each guaranteed by their respective agencies as to principal and interest.
 Mortgage-backed securities generally entitle Carver Federal to receive a pro-rata portion of the cash flows from an identified pool of mortgages.
 The cash flows from such pools are segmented and paid in accordance with a predetermined priority to various classes of securities issued by the entity.
 Carver Federal has also invested in pools of loans guaranteed as to principal and interest by the SBA.

-The Bank seeks to manage interest rate risk by investing in adjustable-rate mortgage-backed securities, which at March 31, 2019, constituted \$3.6 million, or 7.0%, of the mortgage-backed securities portfolio.
+The Bank seeks to manage interest rate risk by investing in adjustable-rate mortgage-backed securities, which at March 31, 2020, constituted \$2.5 million, or 5.6%, of the mortgage-backed securities portfolio.
 Mortgage-backed securities, however, expose Carver Federal to certain unique risks.
 In a declining rate environment, accelerated prepayments of loans underlying these securities expose Carver Federal to the risk that it will be unable to obtain comparable yields upon reinvestment of the proceeds.
 In the event the mortgage-backed security has been funded with an interest-bearing liability with maturity comparable to the original estimated life of the mortgage-backed security, the Bank's interest rate spread could be adversely affected.
 Conversely, in a rising interest rate environment, the Bank may experience a lower than estimated rate of repayment on the underlying mortgages, effectively extending the estimated life of the mortgage-backed security and exposing the Bank to the risk that it may be required to fund the asset with a liability bearing a higher rate of interest.
-For additional information regarding Carver Federal's mortgage-backed securities."
+For additional information regarding Carver Federal's mortgage-backed securities portfolio and its maturities refer to Note 3 of Notes to Consolidated Financial Statements, "Investment Securities."